FR1EDDY/Ullage/README.md

 Scripts/package_app.sh --arch arm64 --no-dmg   # faster local loop
 ```

-CI runs build, tests, and the packaging script on every push, and verifies the assembled bundle: `LSUIElement` set, pricing table present, ad-hoc signature valid, both architectures fat.
+CI builds, tests, and packages on every push, and checks the bundle: `LSUIElement` set, pricing table present, ad-hoc signature valid, fat binary for both arches.

-To cut a release (needs an authenticated `gh`):
+To cut a release (needs authenticated `gh`):

 ```sh
 echo "0.2.0" > VERSION
 Scripts/release.sh
 ```

-`VERSION` is the single source of truth — the tag, the bundle and the cask all read from it.
-The script tags, publishes the GitHub release, and prints the `version` and `sha256` to paste into the cask in the `homebrew-ullage` tap.
-It deliberately does not push to the tap itself.
+`VERSION` is the source of truth for the tag, the app bundle, and the cask.
+The script tags, publishes the GitHub release, and prints the `version` + `sha256` for you to paste into the `homebrew-ullage` tap.
+It does **not** push the tap for you.

 ---